 1. Weight Loss

 Because prickly pear is high and fiber and low in calories, it makes a great addition to your weight loss plan.
 The fiber will fill you up and keep you from overeating (or snacking later on in the day).
-Consuming a high-fiber diet is a great way to lose some weight, and it's also a key component in preventing obesity.
+Consuming a high-fiber diet is a great way to lose some body weight, and it's also a key component in preventing obesity.

 2. Disease Prevention

 Prickly pear is rich with polyphenols, flavonoids, and betalains - all of which are antioxidant compounds that work hard to neutralize free radicals.
 This means your healthy cells are less likely to mutate into cancerous cells, therefore preventing the onset of cancer.

 The antioxidants can also work hard to prevent heart disease, prevent degeneration in the eyes and reduce the risk of cataracts, and prevent the onset of Alzheimer's.

 3. Immunity Booster